 Non-Cash Expense refers to those expenses which are reported in the income statement of the company for the period under consideration but does not have any relation with the cash i.e., they are not paid in the cash by the company and includes expenses like depreciation, etc.

 Non cash expenses are expenses that are not related to cash.
-Even if they’re reported in the income statement, they have nothing to do with the payment of cash.
+Even if they’re reported in the income statement Income StatementThe income statement is one of the company's financial reports that summarizes all of the company's revenues and expenses over time in order to determine the company's profit or loss and measure its business activity over time based on user requirements., they have nothing to do with the payment of cash.

 The most common non cash expense is depreciation.
 If you have gone through the financial statement of a company, you would see that the depreciation is reported, but actually, there’s no payment of cash.

 For example, we can say that Tiny House Builders Inc. buys new equipment.
 They see that they need to charge $10,000 for depreciation.
 If they need to report the depreciation for the next 10 years, they will report the depreciation for the equipmentDepreciation For The EquipmentDepreciation on Equipment refers to the decremented value of an equipment's cost after deducting salvage value over the life of an equipment.
 It lowers its resale value. for the next 10 years.
 But actually, there would be no cash payment.

 New to accounting? – No Problem.
 Do have a look at these basics of accountingBasics Of AccountingAccounting is the formal process through which a company attempts to present its financial information in a way that is both auditable and usable by the general public. tutorials.

 Why do non cash expenses need to be recorded?

 As per the accrual accountingAccrual AccountingAccrual Accounting is an accounting method that instantly records revenues & expenditures after a transaction occurs, irrespective of when the payment is received or made. , the items need to be recorded whenever the transaction happens.